AR/0010 - INTEGRATED LABORATORY OF SURVEY AND RESTORATION

 In relation to the processing and communication tools, the use of ICTs will be encouraged, as well as planned moments of sharing and presentation of the work produced and the results achieved.

 1 - Mod.
 Survey: At the end of the Survey Module, there will be a mid-term test: all the graphics documentation made in the classroom is one of the requirements for access to the mid term test .
 The intermediate test provides a partial interview in which the student will be called to discuss the drawings done with theoretical insights.
 The oral test is passed if the student responds correctly to two questions on various topics of the course program.
 An excessively insufficient response may compromise the whole oral examination.
 The final grade is determined by the evaluation of the graphic boards and final oral exam.
 The oral exam consists of a discussion on topics covered by the lectures.
 The student must demonstrate knowledge and mastery of the subjects taught during the course.
 At the end of the second semester, at the conclusion of the Restoration Module, will host the final examination.

 2 - Mod.
 Restoration: With reference to this module, the student will demonstrate the knowledge of the theoretical issues discussed during the course, setting out the restoration project done.

 Only students that have a number of occurrences equal to or greater than 75% will be admitted to the exam.

 Outcomes contribute to the final vote on the submission of the restoration project and the oral interview.
 The oral exam consists of three questions pertaining to three different topics of the course program, through which the student must demonstrate that they have acquired a critical knowledge of personal discipline.

-The theme of the laboratory will involve all the different parts of the integrated course and will consist in the survey, analysis and restoration project of the facade of a building located in the historic quarter of Castello in Cagliari.
+The theme of the laboratory will involve all the different parts of the integrated course and will consist in the survey, analysis and restoration project of a building.

 In order to simplify the operations of detection, buildings will be selected among those part of urban plazas and squares.